How to Email a Resume: 7 Tips + FAQs

 For example, you’ll see if they format it as email@example.com or firstname.lastname@example.org

 Knowing the format by which the company assigns email addresses, along with the hiring manager’s name, will give you an awesome idea of what the email address is likely to be.

 If you can find the person or company on Twitter or LinkedIn, you likely have the option of sending a message.
 You can ask what email address to use to get in touch with the person hiring for XYZ position.
 Not everyone will get back to you, but if all else fails, it doesn't hurt to ask.

 If you have a few good possible addresses, test them out!
 MailTester is a very easy to use website that allows you to check if an email address is currently active.

-There are 2 basic scenarios in which you’ll find yourself needing to email a resume:
+There are two common scenarios in which you’ll find yourself needing to email a resume:

 In the first scenario, emailing a resume and/or cover letter in response to a job listing, follow our 5 steps to really stand out from the crowd.